Connect With Us

 Every year we release an Industry Feedback Survey as a way for tourism stakeholders to provide input on OHTO’s strategic direction.
 The information collected helps the OHTO Board of Directors better understand what’s most important to tourism stakeholders and any challenges impacting businesses and organizations across Ontario’s Highlands.
 The Industry Feedback Surveys are shared through our eblasts either annually or as feedback is required by the Board of Directors.

 Not on our industry mailing list?
-Please click here to subscribe!
+Become a member to get added to the list.

 Customer Service Charter